 Eating enough protein is important for two reasons.

 First, by simply eating protein we can see increases in metabolism or metabolic rate.
 It is the most metabolically “demanding” macronutrient, meaning the act of digesting, absorbing and storing protein from the food we eat, burns more calories than meals we eat that are comprised of just carbohydrates and fats.

 Second, and more important, eating enough protein while in a calorie deficit essentially tells your body to “hold on” to lean, strong muscle while pulling from stored body fat to make up for energy demands.
-“Enough” depends on your current body composition and size, as well as the type of physical activity that you engage in, but research shows muscle protein synthesis occurs we eat 4 equally sized meals that contained about .4 grams of protein per kilogram of body weight, for a goal of 1.6 grams of protein per kilogram body weight – at least.
+“Enough” depends on your current body composition and size, as well as the type of physical activity that you engage in, but research shows muscle protein synthesis occurs we eat 4 equally sized meals that contained about .4 grams of protein per kilogram of body weight, for a goal of 1.6 grams of protein per kilogram body weight total per day – at a minimum.

 To put it more simply, a 150 pound woman would need to consume at least 27 grams of protein in about 4 meals to maximize muscle sparing effects in a calorie deficit.
 And, even more simply, that’s about a cup Greek yogurt in your breakfast, 3 ounces of blackened fish + black beans in tacos for lunch, a snack with hard boiled eggs and cheese, and 4-5 ounces of chicken in your stir-fry dinner.

 You’ll see recommendations for 25-30% of total calories to come from protein or even .8-1.2 grams of protein per pound of body weight.
 These are all sufficient protein goals to protect lean muscle mass, and therefore your metabolism in a deficit.

 CONSIDER RECOMPOSITION PHASES OVER STRICT WEIGHT LOSS OR FAT LOSS PHASES.